M0uataz/Project1/README.md

 function quadrant = initializeQuadrant(vertices)
 ```
 - Initializes the first quadrant to cover the entire domain and then recursively subdivides it.
+- After reading the .poly file and storing its data, we proceed to plot our domain and intialize the mesh.
 ### Recursive refinement :
  ```matlab
 function refineQuadrant(quadrant, currentRL, segments, vertices)